Skip to main content

 To create a client or a prospect manually, follow these simple steps:

-1. Go to the client tab listed at the top of the screen.
+1. Go to the companies tab listed at the top of the screen.

-2. Click "add client" on the right hand side of the page.
+2. Click "add company" on the right hand side of the page.

-3. Now you should see the create client page like this:
+3. Now you should see the create company page like this:

 4. There are many configuration options available to you when creating a company in HighGround: